 Do not transport the console with its connector pod securing screws removed.
 Do not attempt to remove the connector pod from the console.
 Do not obstruct the ventilation slots.
 Allow adequate space around the console for air flow.
-If the side-trims are to be removed, do not re-fit the (2x M4x10 and 6x M4x8) fixing screws to the unit.
-Please retain and store these screws in case the side-trims need to be re-fitted in the future.
+If the side trims are to be removed, do not refit their fixing screws to the unit.
+Retain and store these in case the trims need to be refitted in the future.